Independence Mall (North Carolina): New owners and expansion

 In 1997, the mall was sold to Westfield America, Inc., a precursor to Westfield Group, Westfield's management would oversee a major expansion, which would add a fourth arm to the mall, anchored by a new Dillard's store and including a 400-seat food court.
 The name of the mall was changed to Westfield Shoppingtown Independence in 1998.
 In 2005, the Shoppingtown name was dropped, however the signs still have the Shoppingtown name in it.

 In 2000, Independence Mall Cinemas, a three-screen theater complex operated by Carmike Cinemas, which opened in 1979, was demolished to make way for the new Dillard's wing, which the new store opened on March 16, 2001, while the new wing opened on March 21, 2001.

-On May 9, 2006, Westfield sold the mall to Centro Properties Group which its joint venture subsidiary Centro Watt (now Brixmor Property Group) managed the property, and then the name of the mall returned to Independence Mall.
+On May 9, 2006, Westfield sold the mall to Centro Properties Group, which its joint venture subsidiary Centro Watt (now Brixmor Property Group) managed the property, and the name of the mall returned to Independence Mall.

 In 2012, It was announced that the carousel in the center court would be removed after eight years of operation.
+The same year, Madison Marquette was hired to manage the mall, that lasted until the sale in 2017.